zikirillah/voxel-point/README.md

 .npy file include : x y z label.
 # data preparation
-you can use convert-to-mat file to convert your file to .mat files store your training and testing data in /data.
+you can use convert-to-mat file to convert your file to .mat files store your training and testing data in /data directory.

 ## Train: